dailymotion/webpack-multi-output/README.md

 # Webpack Multi Output [![Build Status](https://travis-ci.com/dailymotion/webpack-multi-output.svg?token=BQpiDRDdVVk7MYBpasVF&branch=master)](https://travis-ci.com/dailymotion/webpack-multi-output)

-**Work in progress** Experimental, not really production ready.
-Use at your own risk.
-Check out [the todo list](#todo) to see what's missing.

 Allows the creation of multiple bundles with one configuration.
 Kinda like the [multi-compiler](https://github.com/webpack/webpack/tree/master/examples/multi-compiler) but where it concerns imports of a specific file extension.
+And obviously this module gives you crazy performance and will reduce your bundling time compared to the multi-compiler.

 ## Installation